Gautamshahi/Misinformation_COVID-19/README.md

 For personal communication related to our work, please contact Gautam Kishore Shahi(`gautamshahi16@gmail.com`), Anne Dirkson(`a.r.dirkson@liacs.leidenuniv.nl`) and Tim A. Majchrzak(`timam@uia.no`).

+## Data udpdate
+After submitting the paper, we keep crwaling the data and we update the new data file for dataset I, the latest version is Dataset-I(September 2020), it has around 1759 tweets in 4 different category.
+The format of data as follow

+###tweet_id - unique ID for each piece of text
+###tweet_class - class of the tweet defined by us.

 ## More udpdate
 For more update on the related publication on the topic of FakeCovid, please visit https://gautamshahi.github.io/FakeCovid/